GillesJ/beautiful-jekyll/_posts/2018-03-28-pgp-keysigning-newbies.md

 ---

 This page introduces PGP, its uses, and guides newcomers through the process of keysigning from generation to sending your freshly signed key to the server.

+# Keybase.io: the good, the bad, the ugly